Funding Your Teaching Credential

 Eligibility

-• Be currently enrolled in a California-based professional preparation program approved by the Commission on Teacher Credentialing (CTC).
+- Enrolled in a professional preparations program that is approved by the Commission on Teacher Credentialing (CTC).
+This program should either:

-• Be working toward a preliminary teaching or pupil personnel services credential.
+- Working towards a preliminary teaching or a pupil personnel services credential.

-• Submit a Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA).
+- Must submit either a Free Application for Federal Student Aid (FAFSA) or a CA Dream Act Application (CADAA).

 TEACH Grants (Website)